wright-benjamin-1701/coding-agent/README.md

 🤖 > scan for security vulnerabilities
 🤖 > refactor the database connection code
 🤖 > analyze the architecture dependencies
+🤖 > generate tests for my_module.py
+🤖 > create comprehensive tests for the User class
 ```

 ## Architecture